Disassemble a productFollow

 - The Unit Cost is displayed and you can edit the cost if required.

-- Select the amount in the Disassembly Quantity field you want to disassemble.
+6. Select the amount in the Disassembly Quantity field you want to disassemble.
 And adjust your costs accordingly.
-See What's on this page below for more information.

 If you are using Batch or Serial Tracking then you can use the specified fields available to set serial and batch numbers.